CreatedBySeb/website/src/content/projects/website.md

 ---
-name: "Personal Website"
+title: "Personal Website"
-tagline: "The website you are on right now"
+description: "The website you are on right now"
 tech: ["Astro", "TypeScript", "CSS"]
 date: 2024-06-13
 ---